elucian/bee/syntax/structure.md

 ## Program structure

 Bee language enable developers to create small programs using a single file, or a larger program using multiple files.
-Each file have extension *.bee or *.cfg and it represents a module or a configuration file.
+Each file have extension *.bee or *.cfg and it represents a component or a configuration file.
 Bee is a space sensitive language.
 That means indentation of code and spaces are relevant.

 **bookmarks**